julianschiavo/Discord_Theme/README.md

 If you're sceptical of what the .exe includes, don't hesitate to visit [the source code of the installer](https://github.com/AlexFlipnote/beautifuldiscord-installer) to verify that this installer is 100% safe.

+**Note:** If you have any other clients installed (BetterDiscord, Powercord, etc), chances are that this installer will break your Discord.
+Keep that in mind before you take usage.

 ### Windows, Linux & Mac
 If you know how to do commands and want to do it manually, follow this: